-Example for $p_i^CR_P$ calculation: The p_1 value of 0.827 achieved at the FUP visit 1 for BF-200 ALA treated patients in the ALA-AK-CT003 study indicates that 82.7% of the patients who were completely cleared 3 months after the last PDT (66.3%) remain completely cleared at this time point.
-In addition, the corresponding product $p_1^CR_P$ (0.827 0.663) of 0.548 takes the respective efficacy 3 months after the last PDT into consideration and reflects the probability of a patient entering PDT to be cleared at FUP visit 1 (for values see Tables 2A, 3A).
+The P1 value of 0.827 achieved at the FUP1 for BF-200 ALA-treated patients in the ALA-AK-CT003 study indicates that 82.7% of the patients who were completely cleared 3 months after the last PDT (66.3%) remain completely clear at this time point.
+In addition, the corresponding product P1 × CRP (0.827 × 0.663) of 0.548 takes the respective efficacy 3 months after the last PDT into consideration and reflects the probability of a patient entering PDT to be cleared at FUP1 (for values see Tables 2 and 4).

-For the calculation of piCR data for comparator compounds, the required data were obtained from publications of controlled, randomized phase III trials^{9;10;11;12}.
-The following values were taken from those references and entered the calculation: Number of completely cleared patients at the end of the study, patients entering follow-up, patients lost to follow-up (wherever data are provided, otherwise set to 0), number of patients with at least one recurrent lesion during follow-up.
-Calculation was as described above and illustrated in Table 1.
+For the calculation of $P_i CR$ data for comparator compounds, the required data were obtained from publications of controlled, randomized phase III trials.9-12 The following values were taken from those references and entered in the calculation: number of completely cleared patients at the end of the study, patients entering FUP, patients lost to FUP (wherever data are provided, otherwise set to 0), and number of